top of page

 are asking how you can listen with more integrity, care, and wonder, and...

-...if that sounds like you, then we invite you – to bring your questions. your humility. your experiences. your doubts.
+If that sounds like you, then we invite you to bring your questions, your humility, your experiences, and your doubts to the listening fields.

 10.png